 You might think that looking after the yard is enough work, and be tempted to ignore the cleaning of the AC unit.
 This would be a mistake, however, as it’s easy for grass clippings, fallen leaves or even trash to get stuck underneath the unit or in the vents.
 Keeping the AC clean does not have to be a pain.
 Just follow these simple steps to clean up your AC:

 First turn off the power for the outer as well as the internal unit to prevent electric shocks.
 Using a wet/dry vacuum with a soft-bristled attachment, vacuum away foreign objects from the fins.
-Remove all brush, vegetation, and debris from around the condenser and if any of the fins are bent, use a fine comb to gently and carefully straighten them out.
+Remove all brush, vegetation, and debris from around the condenser.
+If any of the fins are bent, use a fine comb to gently and carefully straighten them out.
 Do not make contact with the tubes that carry the refrigerant, as it may damage them.
 Carefully lift out the fan after removing the top grille and place it in a safe location.
 Remove any debris from inside the unit and wipe the interior clean.

 For a quick clean, just hose down the outside unit with water and remove any debris in and around the unit.